Digital-Media/HagenbergThesis/dev/README.md

 It is also possible to execute specific parts of the build process.
 Call `make` with the appropriate parameters:

+- `make inittex`: Adds `/dev/texmf/` as a TEXMF root directory.
+This should be run before building documents locally in `/documents/` (not executed in a full make).
-- `make setdate`: Sets the current date for all the style and class files.
+- `make setdate`: Sets the version number to the current date in all `.sty` and `.cls` files.
 - `make build`: Builds all the example documents in the `documents` directory.
 - `make [DocumentName]`: Builds a single example document.
 Replace `[DocumentName]` with the respective document's directory name.
 E.g., use `make HgbThesisTutorial` to build the thesis tutorial document or `make HgbArticle` to build the article template.
 - `make ctan`: Builds and gathers all the files for the CTAN package (located in the `ctan` directory).